theintegrative/obsidian-system/0_automation.md

 - Everything needs to be lowercase and seperation done by _ or -.
 This ensures that I can easily use a bash script or linux command for manipulating the files in anyway if I want

+- Names of the template need to be in this order:
+	- top -> down
+	- broad -> narrow
+	- vague -> concrete

 ## Content
 - [[0_collectors]]
 - [[0_templates]]